|Description || |

-PLEASE NOTE, this year we would appreciate help from wwoofers who are willing to work alone some of the time as Fiona, the main gardener has a part time job!
-Nearest town Tain is 6 miles
+We would appreciate help from wwoofers who are willing to work alone some of the time as Fiona, the main gardener has a part time job!
+Nearest town Tain is 6 miles.

 |We have a small place of about 4 acres at 450 feet above Loch Ness.
 Extensive raised beds, bees,and trees.
 Fergie tractor on the go.
 Looking to develop crop production. |

 Good area for mountain biking and walking.
 Buses to Inverness but not that many.